Applied Mathematics and Statistics

 ** Required only for students employed by the department as graduate teaching assistants or student instructor/lecturers.

-Finally, the remaining nine credits come from general elective courses and may be selected from any other graduate courses offered by the Department of Applied Mathematics and Statistics, except for specially designated service courses.
+Finally, the remaining 9 credits come from general elective courses and may be selected from any other graduate courses offered by the Department of Applied Mathematics and Statistics, except for specially designated service courses.
 Alternatively, up to 6 credits of elective courses may be taken in other departments on campus to satisfy this requirement.

 The Master of Science degree (thesis option) requires 30 credits of acceptable coursework and research, completion of a satisfactory thesis, and successful oral defense of this thesis.
 A minimum of 6 (and a maximum of 12) of the 30 credits must be designated for supervised research, which will be in lieu of electives.
 The coursework includes the required core curriculum for the chosen specialty described above.

-Mines Combined Undergraduate / Graduate Degree Program
+Mines Combined Undergraduate/Graduate Degree Program

-Students enrolled in Mines’ combined undergraduate/graduate program may double count up to six credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
-These courses must have been passed with “B-” or better, not be substitutes for required coursework, and meet all other University, Department, and Program requirements for graduate credit.
+Students enrolled in Mines’ combined undergraduate/graduate program may double count up to 6 credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
+These courses must have been passed with B- or better, not be substitutes for required coursework, and meet all other university, department, and program requirements for graduate credit.

 Students are advised to consult with their undergraduate and graduate advisors for appropriate courses to double count upon admission to the combined program.